NWKendall/goals/FE/README.md

 - memoize timers ✅

 - login / register
-    - login / register component
+    - login / register component ✅
-    - private route for logged in user
+    - private route for logged in user ✅
-    - logout button
+    - logout button ✅
-    - api hooks
+    - api calls ✅
 - actions
     - handle all the BE calls and state
 - schedule